NapthaAI/docs/docs/NapthaModules/1-agents.md

 You can think of the Agent Module as the loop that an agent runs.

-Agent modules are things like:
+Agent modules come in several forms:

+- **Chat Agents**
+  Simple conversational agents that can engage in dialogue
-- Chat agents
+- **Task-Solving Agents**
+  Agents that can break down and complete specific tasks
-- Task-solving agents
+- **ReAct Agents**
-- ReAct Agent (Reason, Act)
-- RL Agent (Perceive, Act, Reflect)
+  Agents that follow the Reason-Act pattern for structured problem solving
-- BDI Agent
+- **BDI Agents**
+  Belief-Desire-Intention agents for complex autonomous behavior
-- SOAR
+- **SOAR Agents**
+  State, Operator, And Result agents for cognitive architectures

 ## Deploying and Calling an Agent Module